 Times have changed

-The following advice can be used for a home based microbusiness and a store on main street.
+The following advice can be used for a home based microbusiness or opening a store on Main Street.

 Everything You Need to Know to Start a Microbusiness